by Martina Gingell

 John Piper, Three Bathers Beside the Sea, 1934, Collage and gouache on card Accepted by HM Government in lieu of Inheritance Tax and allocated to Pallant House Gallery (2003) Katherine Duff-West Bequest © The Piper Estate

-In the 1930s John Piper, who was to become one of the most versatile artists of the twentieth century, was a young man in a hurry.
+In the 1930s John Piper (1903 - 1992), who was to become one of the most versatile artists of the 20th century, was a young man in a hurry.
 Although his father had done much to foster Piper's love of the arts, he had thought it prudent that he should follow him in a legal career.
-His father's death in 1926 released Piper from this obligation and at the age of 23 he went to Richmond College of Art and later to the Royal College of Art where he was taught among others by Henry Moore.
+His father's death in 1926 released Piper from this obligation and at the age of 23 he went to Richmond College of Art and later to the Royal College of Art where he was taught by Henry Moore among other.

 On leaving, Piper was very conscious that he was now five years behind his peers in the art world.
 In need of an income, he now began to write for The Nation and The Listener, reviewing the work of such artists as Hitchens, Pasmore, Richards and Coldstream.
 He also met the writer and critic Myfanwy Evans, who was later to become his wife.